Generation of Chaos: Kingdoms

 Ruled by Lululala, this is a country of demons who have cast off tradition and now seek to create a new world order.
 The country of Nightmare is located on a cold island just north of the Zodian Archipelago.

 Opening Theme

 The theme song of the game is called "Madu Minu Hito".
-It was sung by Aya Hiroshige, the lyrics were done by Shun Taguchi, and the composition created by Masataka Matsutoya.
+It was sung by Aya Hiroshige, the lyrics were done by Shun Taguchi, and the composition was created by Masataka Matsutoya.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of two sevens and two sixes for a total of 26 out of 40.